At our Braintree branch, we have a team of solicitors dealing with all aspects of residential property

 You will rarely speak to the same person twice, and you have to be wary of the extras they add on.

 When you are dealing with something as valuable as your home, it is important not to take risks.
 And the potential small savings to be made by using online conveyancing don’t add up – yet.
-You should meet the solicitor who is working on your case face-to-face.
+You should meet the property solicitor who is working on your case face-to-face.

 What is the difference between a conveyancing solicitor and a conveyancer?